sillleah/sillleah.github.io/modding.md

 ## Getting Started

 - [Extracting the Game](https://sillleah.github.io/modding/extracting-the-game.html) - The basics on extracting the game files to begin modding.
-- The Filesystem - TODO
+- [The Filesystem](https://sillleah.github.io/modding/filesystem.html) - Information on the game's filesystem.
 - Basics of Industrial Park - TODO
 - Using the Editor - TODO